Guardianship of Minors

 Many people appear before the court seeking to be appointed as guardians for minor children, without the assistance of an attorney.

-Minor Terms & Definitions
+Guardianship Terms & Definitions

-- Guardian of the Estate: A minor needs a guardian of his or her estate when he or she has, or is about to receive, any money or property with a value of at least $5,000 (such as from insurance, from an inheritance, or from the settlement of a personal injury case).
+- Guardian of the Estate: A minor needs a guardian of his/her estate when he or she has, or is about to receive, any money or property with a value of at least $5,000 (such as from insurance, from an inheritance, or from the settlement of a personal injury case).
 A guardianship of the estate is not needed if the only asset of the minor is the right to collect social security benefits.

-- Family and Divorce Court Issues: Probate Court is not the proper court for the determination of custody rights between the 2 legal parents of a minor child.
+- Family and Divorce Court Issues: Probate Court is not the proper court for the determination of custody rights between the two legal parents of a minor child.
 If the legal parents are divorced from one another, or if they were never married to each other, custody proceedings between them take place either in Family Court or in Divorce Court.

 For More Information

-For information about legal services you can contact:
+For information about legal services, contact:

 - Lake County Bar Association Legal Referral Service: 847-244-3140